-Term Meani Meaning Basic Method The method for calculating Position Risk Requirement as set out in paragraph 5.10(2).
-Building Block Approach The approach for calculating Position Risk Requirement se in paragraph 5.7(1) and 5.7(2).
-Call Option(s) not the obligat nstrument giving the instrument holder the right, but gation, to buy a specified quantity of the underlying a specified Exercise Price within a set period.
-Call Warrant obligat ion to bu ring the warrant holder the right, but not the uy a specified quantity of the underlying securities Exercise Price within a set period.
-Exercise Price The price at which the holder of an Option(s) or Warrar or as the case may be, sell the underlying securities of tor Warrant.
-Hedging Method The method for calculating the Position Risk Requiout in paragraph 5.9(3).
-In the Money (a) In rela tion to a Call Option or a Call Warrant: (i) where the Exercise Price is less that the current market price of the underlying instrument if the Participating Organisation is the Option or Warrant holder; (ii) where the Exercise Price is greater than the current market price of the underlying instrument if the Participating Organisation is the Option or Warrant grantor; (b) In rela tion to a Put Option or a Put Warrant:
+Term Meaning Basic Method The method for calculating Position Risk Requirement as set out in paragraph 5.10(2).
+Building Block Approach The approach for calculating Position Risk Requirement set out in paragraph 5.7(1) and 5.7(2).
+Call Option(s) A financial instrument giving the instrument holder the right, but not the obligation, to buy a specified quantity of the underlying securities at a specified Exercise Price within a set period.
+Call Warrant A warrant giving the warrant holder the right, but not the obligation to buy a specified quantity of the underlying securities at a specified Exercise Price within a set period.
+Exercise Price The price at which the holder of an Option(s) or Warrant can buy or as the case may be, sell the underlying securities of the Option or Warrant.
+Hedging Method The method for calculating the Position Risk Requirement set out in paragraph 5.9(3).
+In the Money (a) In relation to a Call Option or a Call Warrant: (i) where the Exercise Price is less that the current market price of the underlying instrument if the Participating Organisation is the Option or Warrant holder; (ii) where the Exercise Price is greater than the current market price of the underlying instrument if the Participating Organisation is the Option or Warrant grantor; (b) In relation to a Put Option or a Put Warrant: tion to a Put Option or a Put Warrant: